 The UAE's enabling economic environment has assisted the development of innovative and fast-growing businesses like DP World, Emaar, Etisalat and Jumeirah that have become regional and global leasers.
 This economic muscle has turned the UAE into an investment hub.

 IAIGC data indicate that the country has attracted more than US$76 billion in foreign direct investment (FDI) since it was formed, confirming it as the second largest foreign capital target in the Arab world after Saudi Arabia.
 FDI flow into the UAE, it claims, amounted to nearly 12.6 per cent of the total Arab FDI flow of US$603 billion.
 The UAE also accounted for nearly 24 per cent of FDI into the six-nation Gulf Cooperation Council (GCC) and 0.4 per cent of the world's direct capital.
-This trend is set to continue, it says, as large amounts of capital fled Egypt, Tunisia, Syria, Yemen and other Arab countries in search of safe havens after political and economic turmoil erupted intose countries in early 2011.
-This prediction is borne out by the fact that in 2012 the UAE attracted about Dh30 billion (US$8.2 billion) of direct foreign investment, a considerable increase on recent years.
+This trend is set to continue, it says, as large amounts of capital fled Egypt, Tunisia, Syria, Yemen and other Arab countries in search of safe havens after political and economic turmoil erupted in those countries in early 2011.

 The UAE has also emerged as the top Arab capital exporter over a 32 year period from 1980 to 2011.
 Figures released by UNCTAD show that over this period, the UAE pumped nearly US$55.5 billion into global markets accounting for nearly 31 per cent of the total Arab FDI outflow of about US$175.8 billion.